 The REA3D Board of Directors includes up to 15 members and meets monthly excluding the months of June and July.
 Information about the current board is presented below.

 New members are considered when there is a vacant seat.
-For information on how to apply for membership, please check out the links below:
+For information on how to apply for membership, please click the buttons below.

 Sherm Carlson, President

 Sherm Carlson is a 1965 graduate of Denfeld High and is a resident of Hermantown, MN, having served on its school board for more than 10 years.
-His post-high school degrees include a B.A from St. Olaf College and graduate degrees in teaching and educational administration from the University of Wisconsin, Superior.
-Mr. Carlson began his teaching career at Proctor High School in 1971 and ultimately served in all administrative positions within the district, retiring as superintendent in 2004.
-He is a Vietnam veteran where he served in-country as an U.S. Army journalist.
+His post-high school degrees include a B.A. from St. Olaf College and graduate degrees in teaching and educational administration from the University of Wisconsin Superior.
+Sherm began his teaching career at Proctor High School in 1971 and ultimately served in all administrative positions within the district, retiring as superintendent in 2004.
+He is a Vietnam veteran, serving in-country as a U.S. Army journalist.
 He is passionate in supporting creative initiatives by teachers, staff, and students, along with Proctor and its neighboring cities and townships.
-Sherm currently serves as REA3D president.
 Sherm joined the REA3D Board in 2000.

 Barbara Steen, Vice President